VincentWei/MiniGUI/README.md

 If you have already downloaded it, you MUST destroy all of its copies.

-The Exception List is published by FMSoft on the following webpage and may be updated from time to time:
+The Exception List is published by FMSoft in the following webpage and may be updated from time to time:

 https://www.fmsoft.cn/exception-list